diliaur/simple-slider-2/README.md

 ## To Do

+- [] allow toggle of categories displayed on image
+- [] allow choice of label color of categories displayed on image
 - [] Change HTML and CSS in accordance with correct plugin slug
 - [] Title font sizes shrink/grow depending on # of slides
 - [] Breakpoint - point at which titles collapse underneath the slider (for mobile mostly) (let user decide this? hmm)